mattermost/docs/source/process/desktop-release-process.md

 ## Release Timeline

 Notes:

-- All cut-off dates are based on 15:00 GMT (UTC-00) on the day stated.
+- All cut-off dates are based on 10am ([San Francisco Time](https://everytimezone.com/)) on the day stated.
 - T-minus counts are measured in "working days" (weekdays other than major holidays concurrent in US and Canada) prior to release day.

-// To be updated
+Usually most of these steps are covered by platform [feature release process](https://docs.mattermost.com/process/feature-release.html) and by platform [bug fix release process](https://docs.mattermost.com/process/bug-fix-release.html).
+However, it is recommended to review these steps in addition to the aforementioned processes, to ensure each step is covered.

 ### A. (Code complete date of previous release) Beginning of release

 Pre-work for the current release begins at the code complete date of the previous release.
 See "Code Complete and Release Candidate Cut" section below for details.

-### B. (T-minus 12 working days) Release Date Announcement
+### B. (T-minus 15 working days) Release Date Announcement

 1. PM:
     - Post this checklist in Desktop App channel